Optimization for Solder Paste Printing Process to Reduce Solder Ball Formation

 Adjust the reflow soldering temperature profile based on the solder’s melting point and the properties of the PCB material.
 Use appropriate cooling and heating rates to avoid temperature fluctuations that are too fast or too slow.

-Increase the pad size properly and optimize the pad layout to avoid excessively tight spacing, thereby reducing the risk of solder ball formation.
+Increase the pad size properly and optimize the pad layout in order to avoid excessively tight spacing, thereby reducing the risk of solder ball formation.

 - Spacing between Surface Mount Devices (SMDs):